Sofiademolder/My_gitproject-/Dictionary_terms.md

 ## Tagging

 Tagging is used to give a name to your commits.
 I don't understand why you would need this.
+I think it is useful if you want to releases diferent versions of your work, and this then allows you to give your work specific names.
+People can then download the versions (names by the tag), which will be a zip file.

+## Forking

+Makes a complete copy of the current state of a master branch.
+You will now earn this 'fork' of the project in this state.